Sedum spurium aka Caucasian Stonecrop

 Common names

-Caucasian Stonecrop, Tworow Stonecrop, Dragon's Blood
+Caucasian Stonecrop, Tworow Stonecrop, Dragon's Blood, Two Row StonecropMore information about Caucasian Stonecrop

-How to care for Caucasian Stonecrop
+How difficult is it to take care of Caucasian Stonecrop

 With its straightforward care requirements, Caucasian Stonecrop is a hassle-free plant that anyone can enjoy.

 Caucasian Stonecrop requires abundant, bright and direct light.
 Placing it less than one foot from a window is the best way to make sure the plant receives enough light to survive and thrive.
 Depending on your region, however, the current weather can affect the placement of the plant in your home.
 For example, in some areas the sun may be too direct and intense, so it's best to place it farther away from the window.
 You may also need to adjust your placement according to the season as the sunlight can change intensity over the course of the year.
 If you live in a region with significant temperature fluctuations, such as a desert, you may need to place the plant a bit farther away from the window to avoid extreme heat or cold.
-With some care and attention, your Caucasian Stonecrop will be sure to bring you many years of beauty and enjoyment.
+With some care and attention, your Two Row Stonecrop will be sure to bring you many years of beauty and enjoyment.

 During the wintertime, it is common for Caucasian Stonecrop plants to go dormant and their growth rate may slow down.
 Therefore, the amount of waterings should be spaced out more.